1949 Pacific typhoon season: Typhoon Patricia

 On 17 October, surface ship reports from the Truk area gave the first indication of the tropical disturbance later named Patricia.
 As it moved slowly northwestward it began to intensify such that a definite closed circulation was apparent with the passage-southwest of Guam on 20 October.
 At this time, the storm was in the process, of recurvature and continued thereafter on a northeasterly track which skirted all U.S. Military installations.
 Patricia traversed over 3,000 miles in the eleven days it was under surveillance.

 Tropical Storm 18W

 Tropical Storm 18W affected Visayas, Philippines as a tropical storm during early November.

-Typhoon Rena
+Tropical Storm Rena

 Tropical Storm Rena was an example of the early winter storms which form and intensify in the Palau area, then move across the Southern Philippines to die in the south China Sea.
 Rena passed through the islands bringing heavy rains but not excessive winds.
 It is thought that damage was slight since the maximum winds reported by a land station was 45 knots.
 Rena took up a course for Hong Kong, but dissipation had already begun, and in crossing the China Sea the storm lost its identity.